Finding Your Way in the Wake of a Suicide:

-As time passes I find myself constantly reflecting on the past and struggling to live in the moment.
-I personally put little effort in the tomorrows, but then I am OLD.
+As time passed, I found myself reflecting on the past and struggling to live in the moment.
+I put little effort in the tomorrows, but then I am OLD.

 It has been almost six decades now since my first grandparent died (of old age.)
 It is close to two decades now since Rebecca (my wife,) chose to end her life.
 It is common to get caught up in the whys and what happens to them after life here on this planet.
 Just more things we cannot validate.

 My life has wandered down endless paths trying to Develop Coping Skills.
 It is not about going back to the way I was before the event.
 That is not realistic.
-The feasible thing is to rebuild a new and different life from all the debris.
-After the suicide you cannot put the pieces back as they were.
+A lasting approach is to build a new and different life from all the debris.
+After the suicide, you cannot put the pieces back as they were.
 Your old self is gone.